Arkansas Times v. Waldrip

 The Knight Institute filed similar amicus briefs in Jordahl v.
 Arizona and Amawi v.
 Pflugerville Independent School District.

-Status: On February 12, 2021, the U.S. Court of Appeals for the Eighth Circuit held that Arkansas' anti-BDS law violated the First Amendment and remanded for further proceedings consistent with its opinion.
+Status: On June 22, 2022, the U.S. Court of Appeals for the Eighth Circuit, sitting en banc, held that Arkansas' anti-BDS law did not violate the First Amendment and affirmed the district court's decision.
+Petition for a Writ of Certiorari denied on February 21, 2023.